Building permit Q&A

 A: In most jurisdictions, simple repairs, roof replacements and re-siding does not require a permit.
 Any renovations that affect the structure of a house, such as expanding windows, replacing bedroom windows, or adding to the square footage of a house, will require a permit, regardless of where you live.
 The same goes with new construction.

-In rural areas, small accessory buildings of 20 m2 (about 210 square feet) can be built without having to meet Code.
+In rural areas, small accessory buildings (<2,100 square feet, <32ft truss span) can be built without having to meet Code, and do not need a building permit.
+However, these structures require a Zoning Confirmation, which carries a $100 fee.
 If you live within one of the four municipalities we serve (St. George, Saint Andrews, Harvey, McAdam) you may only need what’s called a “development permit,” which at $50 is often less expensive – and less onerous – than a building permit.
 These structures do not have to meet code, and be up to 600 square feet in size.
 However, this provision will expire by February of 2022, if not sooner, as municipal governments re-write building bylaws to reflect new provincial legislation brought in Feb.
 1, 2021.

 The best practice is to call your local planning office before you build/renovate/repair: for St. Stephen, St. George, Saint Andrews, McAdam, Harvey, and all other non-incorporated areas, that's us, the Southwest New Brunswick Service Commission's planning office, at 466-7369.